Tri-State Relay Service

 Install reports a conflict or permission error.
 A different relay already exists at /usr/local/bin/relay, or macOS needs permission to install there.
 Let Settings replace it, remove the old file yourself, or use the bundled CLI path.

 Relays queue but never speak.
-Check whether the app is in Focus mode, muted, or waiting because a microphone appears active.
-Use relay list to confirm what is waiting, then relay ready or Play Next to release one.
+Check whether the app is in Focus mode, muted, not in Live mode, or waiting because a microphone appears active.
+Use relay list to confirm what is waiting, then relay ready, relay live, Play Next, or Start Live to release relays.

 The app launched silent after Open at Login.
 That is expected.
 Open at Login starts in Focus mode so relays queue quietly until you ask to hear one.